 This market research project is a three week-long initiative by the Triple-A organization to poll Worcester-area residents regarding their opinions and preferences for the team’s name and/or nickname.
 Fans could submit ideas, along with an explanation, by depositing their suggestions into one of the ballot boxes on Tuesday.
 Until Monday, November 26, fans can suggest their ideas by visiting PolarPark.com.

 “To Woo or not to Woo, that is the question,” said club President Dr. Charles Steinberg in a press release distributed by the organization.
 “We have heard from those who would like to call the team the WooSox, and we have heard impassioned pleas from others to not call them the WooSox.
 So we ask, ‘What’s in a name?’
 We hope the flavorful conversation and creative juices flow right through the last drop of gravy at Thanksgiving dinner.”

 On Oct.
-25, Assumption College announced that had entered into a partnership with the Worcester Red Sox as the exclusive higher education sponsor and one of the team’s 21 founding partners.
-Through this one-of-its-kind partnership, Assumption students will benefit from guaranteed internships and scholarships as the College enhances its commitment to the redevelopment and revitalization of Worcester.
+25, Assumption College announced that had entered into a partnership with the Worcester Red Sox as a higher education sponsor and one of the team’s 21 founding partners.
+Through this, Assumption students will benefit from guaranteed internships and scholarships as the College enhances its commitment to the redevelopment and revitalization of Worcester.
 Through this strategic partnership with the Worcester Red Sox, Polar Park will become a classroom for Assumption students and city residents.

-Through this partnership, perhaps the only one-of-its-kind in the country, Assumption students will benefit from guaranteed internships and scholarships as the College enhances its commitment to the redevelopment and revitalization of Worcester.Oct.
+Through this partnership, Assumption students will benefit from guaranteed internships and scholarships as the College enhances its commitment to the redevelopment and revitalization of Worcester.Oct.
 25, 2018